mihaiparv/ansible-sickbeard-common/README.md

-ansible-couchpotato-common
+ansible-sickbeard-common
 =====

-This role installs and configures [CouchPotato](https://couchpota.to/), an awesome PVR for usenet and torrents.
+This role installs and configures [SickBeard](http://sickbeard.com/), an awesome PVR & episode guide that downloads and manages all your TV shows .

 Requirements
 ------------